-I spotted this beautiful plant in the middle of a small field in Warburton, of course, I walked over.
+I spotted this beautiful plant in the middle of a small field in Warburton near the Warburton Redwood Forest, of course, I walked over.
 It was buzzing with loads of bees and also had a number of colourful butterflies, all enjoying the nectar.
 This was easily one of the most beautiful Rhododendrons I have ever come across, with its intricate design that looks a lot like leopard print.

 I was having a great time taking pictures until I spotted a Tiger snake a few metres away slithering in the direction of the tree.
 My fight or flight reaction kicked in immediately, I tried to stay calm and slowly got out of there, carefully looking at the ground, in case there were more snakes around.
 Hyperventilating, I got into my car with my fully extended tripod haha.